muskang48/Speaker-Diarization/README.md

 Non-trainable params: 0
 _________________________________________________________________
 ```
 Having total 571,489 trainable parameters it takes around 2 and half hours on AMI corpus dataset to be trained.
-After training the model we determine the change points, Following visual representation shows the change point on ES2003a file of AMI corpus <br />
+After training the model we determine the change points, Following visual representation shows the change point on ES2003a file of AMI corpus: <br />
 ![Segmentation Results](https://user-images.githubusercontent.com/61666843/80796726-94d09980-8bbd-11ea-94f9-a952e55d9991.png)

 3. Combining VAD and Speaker Segmentation <br />